 Unfortunately, the exact cause of canine degenerative myelopathy is not known.
 However, some breeds are more prone to it than others, and some scientists hold the SOD-1 genetic mutation responsible.
 This mutation is present in several breeds, including German Shepherds, Boxers, Siberian Huskies, and Collies.
 Mixed breeds that use these dogs as a parent will also have the SOD-1 gene.
 Only dogs with two copies of the SOD-1 gene can develop canine degenerative myelopathy but not every dog with two copies will get the disease.

-Symptoms of Canine Degenerative Myelopathy
+Signs of Canine Degenerative Myelopathy

 In the early stages of canine degenerative myelopathy, you will likely notice your dog is stumbling around more often than usual, and it may have difficulty standing.
 A loss of muscle mass in the back legs is also common, and the legs may have tremors.
 You might also notice strange wear on the toenails, and the toes may begin to start knuckling, which will continue to worsen as the disease progresses.
 It might also have a hard time climbing stairs, and its hind legs may become uncoordinated.